felgenner/moodle.etutorium.com/README.md

-Repository for Moodle module eturoium
+Repository for Moodle up to v.2.9 module eturoium